OpenEvalProject/evals/manuscripts/elife-52300/v1/manuscript.md

 ## Abstract

 In systemic light chain amyloidosis, an overexpressed antibody light chain (LC) forms fibrils which deposit in organs and cause their failure.
-While it is well-established that mutations in the LC’s V L domain are important prerequisites, the mechanisms which render a patient LC amyloidogenic are ill-defined.
-In this study, we performed an in-depth analysis of the factors and mutations responsible for the pathogenic transformation of a patient-derived λ LC, by recombinantly expressing variants in E. coli .
-We show that proteolytic cleavage of the patient LC resulting in an isolated V L domain is essential for fibril formation.
-Out of 11 mutations in the patient V L , only one, a leucine to valine mutation, is responsible for fibril formation.
-It disrupts a hydrophobic network rendering the C-terminal segment of V L more dynamic and decreasing domain stability.
+While it is well-established that mutations in the LC’s VL domain are important prerequisites, the mechanisms which render a patient LC amyloidogenic are ill-defined.
+In this study, we performed an in-depth analysis of the factors and mutations responsible for the pathogenic transformation of a patient-derived λ LC, by recombinantly expressing variants in E. coli.
+We show that proteolytic cleavage of the patient LC resulting in an isolated VL domain is essential for fibril formation.
+Out of 11 mutations in the patient VL, only one, a leucine to valine mutation, is responsible for fibril formation.
+It disrupts a hydrophobic network rendering the C-terminal segment of VL more dynamic and decreasing domain stability.
 Thus, the combination of proteolytic cleavage and the destabilizing mutation trigger conformational changes that turn the LC pathogenic.

 ## Introduction